DragonKnightMax/WIA1002/README.md

-# WIA1002-2021 Data Structure
+# WIA1002 Data Structure

+## Project Description

-This is my solution for the lab questions of WIA1002 / WIB1002 Data Structure when I am a First Year student at University Malaya.
+This is my solution for the lab questions of WIA1002 Data Structure taken in Semester 2 when I am a First Year student at University Malaya.

-## Index
+## Table of Content

 ### Lab
 - 01-OOP